layrjs/layr/packages/layer/README.md

 # @layr/layer

-The root of your backend, frontend, UI, or whatever.
+The root of your backend, frontend, UI, or whatever layer you build.

 ## Installation